 Members of the racing industry, professional sports, wagering groups as well as state and territory governments and the public will be consulted, according to the report.
 O’Farrell and his team has until Dec.
 18 to submit their recommendations to the federal government.

 A Coalition of major Professional and Participation Sports, including members such as the Australian Football league, Cricket Australia and the National Rugby League says the IGA have created a blind spot in which match fixers are having the opportunity to fix events.
 The submission suggests that it would be much easier for these match fixers to be caught if Australian Licensed Operators were doing the checks.

 The Coalition says that the Interactive Gambling Act’s “anachronistic” in-play restrictions have created a blind spot in which match-fixers can run wild.
 If the Aussie government were to legalise in-play betting the aussie operators could offer it.
 As of now the betting is done on unregulated international sites.
 The government is losing significant taxes via the wagering on international sites.

 The Racing industry for obvious reasons argues the opposite suggesting they could lose $10 million or more a year in profits if in-play wagering were allowed.
 If we consider the benefits of in-play betting we can see why.
 The benefits are as follows;

-- The in-play bet will allow you to assess what is happening in a horse race before placing your bet.
+- The in-play bet will allow you to assess what is happening in a horse race before placing your free bet.